Boxed Wholesale vs Costco: Is Boxed Cheaper Than Costco

 Costco did not have the exact same Mars-Hershey combination but a close enough comparison.
 At Costco I could have gotten a 92-ounce bag of Mars candy for $13.99 and an 80-ounce bag of Hershey candy for $14.99.

 Like Costco Boxed seems to have its own brand or generic version of products.
 Because I normally stock up on toilet paper and paper towels at Costco, I was interested to see how the Boxed prices and quantities stacked up.
 And the result?
-On paper products, it was pretty much a wash.
+On paper products, the price was pretty much a wash.

 Costco in-store pricing versus online